A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/README.md

 * /ros/src/waypoint_loader/:A package which loads the static waypoint data and publishes to /base_waypoints.

 * /ros/src/waypoint_follower/:A package containing code from [Autoware](https://github.com/CPFL/Autoware) which subscribes to /final_waypoints and publishes target vehicle linear and angular velocities in the form of twist commands to the /twist_cmd topic.

+# 3. Suggested Order of Project Development
+Because I will be writing code across several packages with some nodes depending on messages published by other nodes, I completed the project in the following order:

+1. Waypoint Updater Node (Partial): I Completed a partial waypoint updater which subscribes to /base_waypoints and /current_pose and publishes to /final_waypoints.
+2. DBW Node: Once my waypoint updater is publishing /final_waypoints, the waypoint_follower node will start publishing messages to the/twist_cmd topic.
+At this point,I have everything needed to build the dbw_node.
+After completing this step, the car should drive in the simulator, ignoring the traffic lights.
+3. Traffic Light Detection: This can be split into 2 parts:
+* Detection: Detect the traffic light and its color from the /image_color.
+The topic /vehicle/traffic_lights contains the exact location and status of all traffic lights in simulator, so I can test my output.
+* Waypoint publishing: Once I have correctly identified the traffic light and determined its position, you can convert it to a waypoint index and publish it.
+4. Waypoint Updater (Full): Use /traffic_waypoint to change the waypoint target velocities before publishing to /final_waypoints.
+My car should now stop at red traffic lights and move when they are green.
+In the next section, I'll cover each component of the project.